Why Do Vacant Homes Cost More To Insure?

 And that's it!
-No coverage for water damage, freezing pipes, weight of snow, theft, or anything else.
+No coverage for water damage, freezing pipes, the weight of snow, theft, or anything else.

 How Common Are Vacant Homes?

 There are over 1.1 million vacant homes in the US or about 1.6 percent of the 85 million homes across the nation.
-However, it isn’t the lingering result of the housing market’s collapse in 2008.
+However, it wasn't the lingering result of the housing market's collapse in 2008.
 Instead, roughly 3 out of 4 vacant properties are investment properties.

 Why Do Houses Become Vacant?